-A marketing plan holds everything together because by default they are roadmaps that the marketing team will use to succeed.
-A marketing plan is extremely important because without it it will be impossibly difficult to have any serious revenues.
+A marketing plan holds everything together because by default it’s a roadmap that the marketing team will use to succeed.
+Without a marketing plan, it will be impossibly difficult to have any serious revenues.

-Here some will cite numerous companies that earned a lot of money without a clear marketing plan.
-Yes, it might be true but what is truer is that almost none of the aforementioned businesses had sustained their success because they didn’t have a clear marketing plan.
+You might think about the numerous companies that earned a lot of money without a marketing plan.
+Yes, it might be true but almost none of those businesses had sustained their success because they didn’t have a clear marketing plan.

 So, the marketing plan has to be at the heart of your business – that we’ve established.
 To help you come up with a great one, we’ll cover the following: